eoscostarica/gGoods/README.md

 	</a>
 </p>

-### NFTs to impact the way communities raise funds support causes
+# gGoods are NFTs that enable communities to raise funds
 ## Why gGoods?
-gGoods is an open-source NFT standard that lets organizations create their own NFT to seek funding.
-Creating an NFT is easy and straightforward, such as creating an avatar or sticker.
-The NFT represents a cause for the donor to collect
+[gGoods](https://ggoods.io) is an open-source NFT standard that enables organizations and communities to create their own NFTs to raise funds.
+Creating an NFT is easy and straightforward using our avatar creator.
+The NFTs are then purchased by donor as collectables that not only support a cause but can be integrated into countless applications such as games, emojis, chat stickers, avatars etc.

 ## Who’s behind gGoods?
-gGoods is developed by a group of Costa Rican techies and led by Edenia Labs and EOS Costa Rica.
-It was our submission to the 2021 Beyond Blockchain EOSIO Hackathon organized by block.one
+gGoods was created by a group of Costa Rican techies at [EOS Costa Rica](https://eoscostarica.io).
+It was our submission to the 2021 [Beyond Blockchain EOSIO Hackathon](https://block.one/news/launches-beyond-blockchain-hackathon/) organized by block.one.

 ## About the hackathon
-The 2021 Beyond Blockchain EOSIO Hackathon was organized by block.one, a leading technology company that launched the EOSIO blockchain protocol, to encourage teams to develop a solution that could bring positive change at scale to communities around the world.
+The 2021 Beyond Blockchain EOSIO Hackathon was organized by [block.one](https://block.one/), a leading technology company that launched the EOSIO blockchain protocol, to encourage teams to develop a solution that could bring positive change at scale to communities around the world.

 # About the technology